-Sheets are not appropriate or recommended for quilt backs.
-For an easy backing and no piecing option, a good suggestion is to use Wide back fabric, most of them come 108” – 120” wide.
+Sheets I generally don’t recommend using as a backing, but I used them for several customers, and they have worked great.
+I would recommend a high quality top sheet.
+I would also recommend pre-washing them.
+For another easy backing and no piecing option, a good suggestion is to use Wide back fabric, most of them come 108” – 120” wide.

 Please try to have your quilt top and backing pressed.
 I will do my best to quilt it as free of puckers, pleats and loose thread as much as I can.
 I know everyone isn’t perfect, but I will make your quilt look as perfect and beautiful as possible.